MinaProtocol/mina/src/lib/crypto/kimchi_bindings/stubs/README.md

 }
 ```

+### A note on generic custom types

+Note that the generated bindings do not allow you to differentiate the same custom type used in different context.
+If you want to differentiate custom types, differentiate the Rust types first.
+For example, if you have a generic custom type that must be converted to different OCaml types depending on the concrete parameter used, you will have to instead create non-generic custom types

 ### Function arguments

 Functions that get exported to OCaml have the choice to be passed as pointer, or as value.